-Field Description

-Pull-up for I/O Pull-up for I/O

-Number Displays the number of pull-ups.
-The corresponding hardware pins are:

-Pull-up Corresponding hardware pin

-1 Pin 4 on Power connector

-2 Pin 7 on the Auxiliary I/O connector

-3 Pin 6 on the Auxiliary I/O connector

-4 Pin 3 on the Auxiliary I/O connector

-5 Pin 2 on the Auxiliary I/O connector

-For complete pin n-out information, refer to the AirLink MP70 User Guide.

-Field Description Value Disable-The pulEnable-The pulThe pull-up voltage is The pull-up voltage is based on V {in} .
+Field Description Pull-up for I/O · Number Displays the number of pull-ups.
+The corresponding hardware pins are: Pull-up Corresponding hardware pin 1 Pin 4 on Power connector For complete pin-out information, refer to the AirLink MP70 Hardware User Guide.
+Value Controls the internal pull-up resistor on the I/O line.
+Options are: • Disable-The pull-up is disabled.
+(Default) • Enable-The pull-up is enabled.
+The pull-up voltage is based on V in .
 For details, refer to the Hardware User Guide.
-Note: You cannot enable the Pull-up for I/O if the I/O line is already being used for resistor is disabled, ar settings are applied.
-T Note: During bootup, the I/O settings remain in their default state: the internal pull-up resistor is disabled, and output current sink switch is open.
+Note: You cannot enable the Pull-up for I/O if the I/O line is already being used for Standby mode.
+Note: During bootup, the I/O settings remain in their default state: the internal pull-up resistor is disabled, and output current sink switch is open.
 After bootup, any custom I/O settings are applied.
 This may take approximately 30 seconds after the gateway is restarted or powered on.
-Analog Number Displays the number of Displays the number of analog inputs.
-The corresponding hardware pins are: Analog Input Corresponding hardware pin 1 Pin 4 on Power connector 2 Pin 7 on the Auxiliary I/O connector 3 Pin 6 on the Auxiliary I/O connector For complete pin-out i nformation, refer to the AirLink MP70 Hardware User Guide.
-Coefficient can calculate it from in This value may be found in the user guide for the equipment you want to monitor, or you can calculate it from information in the user guide.
+Analog Number Displays the number of analog inputs.
+The corresponding hardware pins are: Analog Input Corresponding hardware pin 1 Pin 4 on Power connector For complete pin-out information, refer to the AirLink MP70 Hardware User Guide.
+Coefficient This value may be found in the user guide for the equipment you want to monitor, or you can calculate it from information in the user guide.
 If this information is not available in the documentation that came with the equipment you want to monitor, contact the manufacturer.
-For an example of how For an example of how to calculate the coefficient, see Transformed Analog on page 361.
-Offset The offset (difference) measurement The offset (difference) between 0 volts and the equivalent value for the desired unit of measurement Units the analog input The unit of measurement used in event reporting for the parameter being monitored by the analog input For example: degrees Celsius, degrees Fahrenheit, liters, mm, etc.
+For an example of how to calculate the coefficient, see Transformed Analog on page 382.
+Offset The offset (difference) between 0 volts and the equivalent value for the desired unit of measurement Units The unit of measurement used in event reporting for the parameter being monitored by the analog input For example: degrees Celsius, degrees Fahrenheit, liters, mm, etc.